Prime Minister Honest, Man Of Principle : Amir Jahangir - UrduPoint

 Prime Minister Honest, Man Of Principle : Amir Jahangir

-Spokesperson to the Prime Minister on Trade and Investment Sahibzada Amir Jahangir on Monday said Prime Minister Imran Khan was a man of principle and honest person as the international community was acknowledged it
+Spokesperson to the Prime Minister on Trade and Investment Sahibzada Amir Jahangir has said Prime Minister Imran Khan was a man of principle and honest person as the international community acknowledged it

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Feb, 2020 ) :Spokesperson to the Prime Minister on Trade and Investment Sahibzada Amir Jahangir on Monday said Prime Minister Imran Khan was a man of principle and honest person as the international community was acknowledged it.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Feb, 2020 ) :Spokesperson to the Prime Minister on Trade and Investment Sahibzada Amir Jahangir has said Prime Minister Imran Khan was a man of principle and honest person as the international community acknowledged it.

 Talking to ptv, he said the prime minister was the last hope for the people and having capabilities to make things possible with his wisdom.